 Work-study funds do not disburse to your student account.
 You must obtain a work-study job at the University to receive work-study funds.
 You receive your work-study through your work-study job in the form of a paycheck distributed every two weeks.

 - Indicated an interest in work-study employment on your FAFSA

 - Qualify for need-based aid, which is determined by your FAFSA results

 - Are enrolled at least half-time

-If you are a graduate or professional school student, you will be awarded work-study upon request if you have need-based eligibility and will be enrolled at least half-time.
-Any undergraduate, graduate, or professional school student who has been awarded work-study in prior years will continue to be awarded work-study as long as you meet necessary criteria.
+If you are a graduate or professional school student, you will be offered work-study upon request if you have need-based eligibility and will be enrolled at least half-time.
+Any undergraduate, graduate, or professional school student who has earned work-study in prior years will continue to be offered work-study as long as you meet necessary criteria.

 If you plan on working at the University, you must complete an I-9 form by providing documentation that proves your identity and your eligibility to work.
 A list of acceptable documents is available on the U.S. Citizenship and Immigration Services website.
 Photocopies of official documents will not be accepted.